-How to Fix iPhone Keyboard Randomly Getting Loud
+iPhone Keyboard Sound Suddenly Gets Loud?
+Here's What to Do

 Why Is My Phone Keyboard Making Noise When I Type?

 Here’s what’s happening: when you get a notification, your iPhone automatically cranks up the volume a bit so you’re more likely to hear it.
-But if you’re typing at that moment, your keyboard sounds will get louder too.
+But if you’re typing at that moment, your iPhone keyboard sound suddenly gets loud too.

+One thought on “iPhone Keyboard Sound Suddenly Gets Loud?
+Here’s What to Do”